Dragodoth/token-action-hud-draw-steel/readme.md

 # Acknowledgements

 Thank you to the Community Helpers on Foundry's Discord who provide tireless support for people seeking help with the HUD.
 Also a big thank you to the developers of Draw Steel Foundry system for their amazing work.

-# License

-The Token Action HUD Draw Steel for Foundry Virtual Tabletop is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
-DRAW STEEL © 2024 MCDM Productions, LLC.

-This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) and this work is licensed under [Foundry Virtual Tabletop EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).